davsuacar/Lil-ASCII-Lab/Backlog.md

   * Escape from attacks:
     * Prioritize moving over feeding/no-action.
     * Choose best direction?
+  * Prevent 2 hungry wanderers from coupling for good.

 * Create AI for 'hunter':
   * Not to miss adjacent food... ever!